FriendlyAgent/RavenDB.AspNetCore.DependencyInjection/README.md

 ### Use default options from configuration for single servers

-Pass in a `IConfiguration` to automatically map the values to a `RavenServerOptions` object.
+Pass in a `IConfiguration` to automatically map the values to a `RavenStoreOptions` object.

 ```csharp